ian-fisher-developer/qt-qml/README.md

 That is all -- the tools for WebAssembly builds are in place.

-Open one of the projects in QtCreator, create a WebAssembly build configuration, then build and run the project--the application opens in a browser window.
+Open one of the projects in QtCreator, create a WebAssembly build configuration, then build and run the project -- the application opens in a browser window.

-The [Qt documents][WA02] have more details, including command line options in place of building/running in QtCreator.
+The [Qt documents][WA02] have more details, including instructions to build and run from a command line.

 [WA01]: https://emscripten.org/docs/getting_started/downloads.html
         "Getting started with the Emscripten SDK."